soorbu/Weather-Dashboard---API-integration/README.md

-# API INTEGRATION AND DATA VISUALIZATION
+# WEATHER DASHBOARD - API integration and Data Visualisation

 This is a Django-based Weather Dashboard that fetches and visualizes current weather, air quality data, and 5-day forecasts for any global location using the [WeatherAPI](https://www.weatherapi.com/).
 The dashboard includes interactive plots, real-time statistics, and intuitive charts rendered using Matplotlib and Seaborn.